nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 Interesting!
 If we have an authentication token, we would be able to log in without needing a username or a password.
 My first thought was to try and find a working token within the TeamCity directory on the target machine.

-There were many files within the TeamCity directory, so let's use `grep` to search for the string **'token'** in all of these files.
+There were many files within the TeamCity directory, so let's use `grep` to search for the string **'token'** in all of these files:

 ```
 grep -ir 'token' 2>/dev/null
 ```

-*-i ignores case distinctions and -r is for recursive search*
+*(-i ignores case distinctions and -r is for recursive search)*

-I ran the command in all of the sub-directories within /TeamCity.
+I ran the command in all of the sub-directories within /TeamCity:

 ![screenshot30](../assets/images/vulnnet_internal/screenshot30.png)

-Eventually, I found tokens within the **/log** sub-directory!
-The token that allowed me to log in was: **6483908632758184854**
+Eventually, I found tokens within the **/logs** sub-directory!
+The token that allowed me to log in was:

+> 6483908632758184854

 ![screenshot31](../assets/images/vulnnet_internal/screenshot31.png)

+We're now brought to the TeamCity dashboard.

 Normally with these sort of build management servers, we want to find a point where we can input commands for the server to execute when building.
-If we are able to achieve remote code execution, we can do things such as opening up a **reverse shell**.
+If we are able to achieve remote code execution, we can do things such as opening up a reverse shell.

-First, let's create a new project.
+First, let's create a new project (on the home page).

-Next, under **'Build Steps'** on the left sidebar, we can add a new build step and choose **Python** as the runner type.
+Next, under **Build Steps** on the left sidebar, we can add a new build step and choose **Python** as the runner type.

-In the options, under **'Command'**, we choose **'Custom script'** so that we can provide our own code.
+In the options, under **Command**, we choose **Custom script** so that we can provide our own code.
+We'll use a Python reverse shell payload from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#python):

 ![screenshot32](../assets/images/vulnnet_internal/screenshot32.png)

-The reverse shell payload we'll use is from [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#python).

-After saving the configuration, we just need to set up a netcat listener on our local machine and then click '**Run**' on the top-right.
+After saving the configuration, we just need to set up a netcat listener on our local machine and then click **Run** on the top-right.

 ![screenshot33](../assets/images/vulnnet_internal/screenshot33.png)

-With that, we've successfully gained access into the machine as root :smile:
+With that, the reverse shell is opened and we've gained access into the machine as root :smile:

+We can find **root.txt** in /root:

 ![screenshot34](../assets/images/vulnnet_internal/screenshot34.png)

-We can find the root flag in the home directory of root.